Gaseous signaling molecules: Ethylene

 Ethylene is biosynthesized from the amino acid methionine to S-adenosyl-L-methionine (SAM, also called Adomet) by the enzyme Met Adenosyltransferase.
 SAM is then converted to 1-aminocyclopropane-1-carboxylic acid (ACC) by the enzyme ACC synthase (ACS).
 The activity of ACS determines the rate of ethylene production, therefore regulation of this enzyme is key for the ethylene biosynthesis.
 The final step requires oxygen and involves the action of the enzyme ACC-oxidase (ACO), formerly known as the ethylene forming enzyme (EFE).
 Ethylene biosynthesis can be induced by endogenous or exogenous ethylene.
 ACC synthesis increases with high levels of auxins, especially indole acetic acid (IAA) and cytokinins.

-Ethylene is perceived by a family of five transmembrane protein dimers such as the ETR1 protein in Arabidopsis.
+Ethylene is perceived by a family of five transmembrane protein dimers such as the ETR1 gasoreceptor protein in Arabidopsis.
 The gene encoding an ethylene receptor has been cloned in Arabidopsis thaliana and then in tomato.
 Ethylene receptors are encoded by multiple genes in the Arabidopsis and tomato genomes.
 Mutations in any of the gene family, which comprises five receptors in Arabidopsis and at least six in tomato, can lead to insensitivity to ethylene.
 DNA sequences for ethylene receptors have also been identified in many other plant species and an ethylene binding protein has even been identified in Cyanobacteria.

 Environmental cues such as flooding, drought, chilling, wounding, and pathogen attack can induce ethylene formation in plants.
 In flooding, roots suffer from lack of oxygen, or anoxia, which leads to the synthesis of 1-aminocyclopropane-1-carboxylic acid (ACC).
 ACC is transported upwards in the plant and then oxidized in leaves.
 The ethylene produced causes nastic movements (epinasty) of the leaves, perhaps helping the plant to lose water.

 Ethylene in plant induces such responses: